chihuanbin/Pleiades/README.md

 # Pleiades Binary Dynamics from Gaia DR3

+This repository is for the paper Kinematic Signatures of a Binary-rich Population in the Pleiades by Chi huanbin.
+It is associated with the manuscript number AAS75679.
 This repository contains data products and analysis scripts for exploring the spatial and kinematic properties of unresolved binaries in the **Pleiades** using **Gaia DR3** member stars and multiband binary-model fitting results.

 The current workflow combines: